freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-bead-sort.md

 # --description--

-A *bead sort* starts by creating a grid of zeroes whose length is equal to the value of the largest element in the input array.
-The grid is transformed by adding one to all elements between the zeroth index and the index indicated by the current element.
-This process is repeated, until you have filled the grid.
+A *bead sort* starts by creating a matrix of zeroes whose length is equal to the value of the largest element in the input array.
+The matrix is transformed by adding one to all elements between the zeroth index and the index indicated by the current element.
+This process is repeated, until you have filled the matrix.

-Iterating over the grid, summing the number of elements greater than zero, then decreasing the value of each element by one yields the sorted array.
+Iterating over the matrix, summing the number of elements greater than zero, then decreasing the value of each element by one yields the sorted array.

-**Note:** Each element in `arr` is unique.
+**Note:** Each element in array is unique.

 Sort an array of positive integers using the Bead Sort Algorithm.